gumptionthomas/gumptionthomas/README.md

 I am an enthusiastic, lifelong software developer with a couple decades of experience developing varied software projects in several different languages.

+My first paid software project was a biorhythms generator written in BASIC for the Atari 8-bit OS.
+It was published in [Antic Magazine, January 1988](https://archive.org/details/1988-01-anticmagazine) when I was a high-school student.

+Since then:

 I have developed cross-platform digital imaging capture and manipulation applications for Mac/Windows in C++ while managing a small team of developers.

 I architected and developed the first Service Oriented Architecture in Java for a Fortune 5 health insurance company, while building and managing a larger team of service developers.